checko/setupgradlew/README.md

 This project demonstrates:
 - Automated Gradle Wrapper download and configuration
 - Environment setup for Android builds using existing JDK and Android SDK
-- Simple "Hello World" Android application
+- Simple "Hello World" Android application using Kotlin
 - Portable setup script for use with other Android projects

 ## Project Structure